8 Ways to Make Sure You Never See a Bug in Your Kitchen Again

 Don’t cry over spilled milk

 When it comes to spills and crumbs, clean them up as soon as they occur.
 Wipe down counter tops and tables with a sponge and soapy water.
 (Just make sure you clean that sponge regularly.)
 You can also buy disinfectant wipes for a quick fix, but keep in mind these anti-bacterial wipes do use chemicals.
 Sweep, wash floors and wipe down tables and shelving where food has probably migrated from unsealed containers and use.
 Although you might not see food debris anywhere, those six-legged critters will be sure to find them.
-Another way to avoid those pesky bugs is to store all of your leftovers in these airtight food storage containers.

 Clean your cupboards